Nagesh-Gituser/VibeCoding-CRUD-Dashboard/README.md

 # VibeCoding-CRUD-Dashboard
-Use the Requirement.md file to build the application based on the requirements
+Use the projectbrief.md file to build the application